haagahelia/devops-course/docs/automating/cipipeline.md

 4. Create `./github/workflows/ci_workflow.yaml` file

 Now, we are ready to write our workflow file.
 First we define a name of the workflow.
-The event that executes workflow is push to the main branch:
+The event that executes workflow is push and merge a branch to the main branch:

 ```yaml
 # Node.js CI pipeline